 DRSABCD is the strategy for handling emergency medical situations.
-It’s a strategy without borders, adopted all around the world.
+It’s a strategy without borders and has been adopted across the world.

 Your first aid training also includes wound care — from treating cuts, bruises, eye injuries, and burns, through to bandaging sprains and dislocations.

 The different categories for burns will also be discussed, and you will understand why dislocations are not simply ‘popped’ back into place.

 Likewise, you will be shown procedures that are best when there has been an injury to the neck, spine, or head.

 After studying first aid, you will know what do when a person is choking or is otherwise unable to breathe, regardless of whether they are an adult or an infant.

 You will also learn the recommended procedure for clearing a person's airway.